tiagopog/smart_rspec/README.md

 end
 ```

-The approach that `fails_validation_of` uses is similar to that used by ActiveRecord's `validates` method.
 The `fails_validation_of` implements specs for the following validations:

 - `presence`
 - `email`